 To achieve the second objective, several studies have analyzed the role of the affected community in refugee crises and the importance of their participation in the decision-making process.
 For example, a workbased paper by Kvittingen et al. (2020) analyzed the role of the affected community in UNHCR's response to the Venezuelan refugee crisis.
 The workbased paper found that involving the affected community in the decision-making process improved the effectiveness of UNHCR's interventions and enhanced the refugees' sense of ownership and dignity.
 Another workbased paper by Milner and Loescher (2019) analyzed the importance of the affected community's participation in the implementation of the Global Compact on Refugees.
-The workbased paper found that involving the affected community in the implementation process could enhance the legitimacy and effectiveness of the Compact.
+The workbased paper found that involving the affected community and effectiveness of the Compact.